 Eena

-but he didn’t seem to react to the notions in her head.
-It was understandable; he would be absorbed in
+seem to react to the notions in her head.
+It was understandable; he would be

 Stepping

-on the bathroom door resembled one he had chosen on a previous occasion: their
+hanging on the bathroom door resembled one he had chosen on a previous

+of them.
 Unlike her present adversaries.
-If only a mortal enemy were her
+If only a mortal enemy were her greatest present

 Eena